Emil de Guzman: Continuing efforts in response to Filipino-American human rights

 Emil de Guzman played a key role in advocating for the reopening of the Filipino Education Center in San Francisco.
 As the treasurer of the Filipino American Human Rights Advocates and a member of the San Francisco School Board's bilingual advisory committee, de Guzman was instrumental in lobbying the school board to reverse its prior decision to relocate the center.
-He emphasized the importance of preserving culturally and linguistically appropriate education for Filipino American students, particularly at the elementary level, and continued to advocate for expanded bilingual programs at the middle and high school levels.
+He emphasized the importance of preserving culturally and linguistically appropriate education for Filipino-American students, particularly at the elementary level, and continued to advocate for expanded bilingual programs at the middle and high school levels.
 De Guzman identified systemic barriers within school leadership as contributing to ongoing educational disparities and called for increased mentorship and support to address high dropout and teenage pregnancy rates among Filipino youth.

 Later career

-In the later stages of his career, Emil de Guzman joined the faculty at California State University, Sacramento, where he served as a professor.
-Drawing on his extensive experience in activism and community leadership, he taught lectures that reflected his deep commitment to social justice.
+In the later stages of his career, Emil de Guzman joined the faculty of California State University, Sacramento, where he was appointed a professor.
+Drawing on his extensive experience in activism and community leadership, he delivered lectures that reflected his deep commitment to social justice.
 Through his academic work, de Guzman continued to mentor and inspire students, bridging his lifelong advocacy with scholarship and education.

-Publication of Red Sky: Recollections of the International Hotel

-Originally published on July 8, 2024, Red Sky: Recollections of the International Hotel, is a reflective account of his experiences during the struggle to defend the International Hotel in San Francisco.
-The book offers personal insights into the historic fight against the eviction of the hotel's tenants, and highlights the broader movement for housing rights and social justice.
-Through this publication, de Guzman documented an important chapter of Asian American activism, preserving the legacy of community resistance and resilience for future generations.